ejain/blog/source/_posts/2009/2009-11-12-sharing-tracklogs.md

   - Quantified Self
 ---

 While hiking, I often carry along a [small GPS device](http://www.garmin.com/products/etrexH/) to record my tracks.
 This is not just useful in case I get lost and need to backtrack, but also allows me to [geotag](http://www.robogeo.com/) my pictures before [uploading](https://plus.google.com/collection/ctuBZ) them.
 Plus it can be fun to review a hike in Google Earth.
 What about sharing tracklogs?
-This can be valuable when hiking in areas with outdated maps or maps hat don't have all trails.
+This can be valuable when hiking in areas with outdated maps or maps that don't have all trails.
 So I had a look at some of the existing websites for sharing GPS tracklogs--here's what I found.

 {% gallery %}
 https://lh5.ggpht.com/_GeX70u05z6k/Su5n9DeylLI/AAAAAAAAgB4/z4L-IrVJsIM/s320/20091101-tracklog.jpg | 20091101.gpx | Tracklog in Google Earth